Federal Contractors and Grant Recipients: Maintaining a Drug-Free Workplace

-In 1988, Congress passed the Drug Free Workplace Act, which requires organizations that are awarded federal grants and contracts to establish certain procedures.
+In 1988, Congress passed the Drug-Free Workplace Act, which requires organizations that are awarded federal grants and contracts to establish certain procedures.
 With the recent legalization of marijuana in Michigan, it is a good time to review those requirements.
 Although marijuana is legal in Michigan, it is still illegal under federal law.
-When reviewing your policies and procedures think about these consideration.
+When reviewing your policies and procedures think about these considerations.

-#1 Is your business covered under the Act?
+#1 Is your business covered under the Drug-Free Workplace Act?

-Under the Act, any organization that receives federal grants must be in compliance.
-Federal contracts, on the other hand, only need comply if the value of the contract is over $100,000 and if the contract, or a part of the contract, will be performed in the United States.
+Under the Drug-Free Workplace Act, any organization that receives federal grants must be in compliance.
+Federal contracts, on the other hand, only need to comply if the value of the contract is over $100,000 and if the contract, or a part of the contract, will be performed in the United States.

 #2 What are the necessary procedures?

 Given the discrepancy in state and federal law, employers should make their position on marijuana and marijuana testing clear to their employees.
-In general, the Act requires that employers inform employees:
+In general, the Drug-Free Workplace Act requires that employers inform employees:

 - of the dangers of drug abuse in the workplace,